 Stage Crew is a co-ed activity whose job it is to construct and run the sets for Malvern Theatre Society's stage productions.
 The group meets weekly and strives not only to make each set look great, but run smoothly behind the scenes.
 Through teamwork, practice, planning, and fun, MTS Stage Crew coordinates set changes, effects, and stage management to create a cohesive technical performance.

-The Malvern Prep TV Studio provides studentes with the opportunity to produce and broadcast programs to the Malvern Prep community.
-Last year, in addition to producing a daily announcements show, the TV Studio produced a longer format program and produced the livestream for the home games of the Varsity Basketball team.
+The Malvern Prep TV Studio provides students with the opportunity to produce and broadcast programs to the Malvern Prep community.
+Last year, in addition to producing a daily announcements show, the TV Studio produced a longer format program and produced the live stream for the home games of the Varsity Basketball team.
 This activity is open to all students.
-Visit our website.

 Mascot Auggie Tolentine